mhglover/flarezone/README.md

 Browse to http://localhost:5000

+#### Passenger

-Or if you've got Passenger installed, you can run it:
+We're using Passenger at Dreamhost for running at binary-systems.net.
+If you've got Passenger installed, you can run it with:
 ```
 passenger start
 ```